Nick Hayes

 “Audience-driven” is not a dirty word: How to build reach for films from development to release

-Hayes lamented that too often, that marketing is the first line item cut to make way for other elements of production.
-Without marketing assets like social media content, key art and stills, distributors have less to work with and struggle to effectively target interested audiences.
+Hayes lamented that marketing often becomes the first line item cut to accommodate other production elements.
+Without essential marketing assets such as social media content, key art, and stills, distributors face challenges in effectively targeting interested audiences.

-Hayes praised the New Zealand Film Commission’s approach to distribution and marketing grants, suggesting Screen Australia could offer broader support in this space.
+He praised the New Zealand Film Commission’s approach to film marketing and distribution grants, suggesting that Screen Australia could enhance its support in this area.

-In any case, he urged filmmakers to: “Sacrifice that one VFX shot to make sure you’ve still got a marketing campaign for your film.”
+Ultimately, he urged filmmakers to prioritize marketing by stating: “Sacrifice that one VFX shot to ensure you’ve still got a robust marketing campaign for your film.”
+Speaking alongside Hayes, the chief of Screen Australia...

 Follow us on social for updates.